The Inspector-General for Emergency Management develops the Assurance Framework for Emergency Management in consultation with its sector partners.

-As the sector’s overarching assurance framework, it supports continuous improvement and promotes a coordinated sector-wide approach to assurance activities such as debriefs, reviews, evaluations, and investigations.
+As the sector’s overarching assurance framework, it supports continuous improvement and promotes a coordinated sector-wide approach to activities such as debriefs, reviews, evaluations, and investigations.

 Assurance Framework for Emergency Management

 IGEM maintains the Framework in accordance with the Emergency Management Act 2013.